Woodland stewardship along the Shire River • Neno District, Malawi

 • Interpretation: pattern consistent with woodland recovery following disturbance and improved management over ~20 years.

-These points are drawn from the December 2025 forest resource assessment prepared by FRIM team members for Mpatamanga Wildlife Ranch.
+Highlights drawn from the December 2025 forest resource assessment prepared by FRIM team members for Mpatamanga Wildlife Ranch.

 Management Priorities